Syed-Asad-Abbas-Shah/Syed-Asad-Abbas-Shah/README.md

 </p>

 ### Professional Goals
-My objective is to become an Embedded Systems Engineer specializing in hardware-software integration and network security.
+My objective is to become an Embedded Systems Engineer or Directly Computer hardware Emgineering, specializing in hardware-software integration and network security.

 *"Solving complex problems through precision and continuous learning."*